Merkoba/Effer/README.md

 Arguments allow the program to just output note terminal (with the correct password).
 This allows piping output to other programs like grep.

+Can create notes from a given file path (replace, append, or prepend).

 # About Security

 This is not to be taken as a real security tool.
 The encryption is relatively weak.